openlibhums/janeway/docs/source/configuration.rst

 To enable site search, set ``SITE_SEARCH_INDEXING_FREQUENCY`` to ``(4, 'daily')`` (or another crontab frequency) in your settings file.
 To disable it, set this setting to ``None``.

-You can also immediately generate the search data by running the server and then running the command ``python manage.py generate_site_search_index``.
+You can also immediately generate the search data by running the server and then running the command ``python manage.py generate_site_search_data``.

 Theming
 --------